 arrangements may seem nice in an empty room, but when you’re trying to have a meal and hold a conversation with the person across the table, they just end up getting in the way.
 Go with something simple, and you’re guests will thank you.

-There are a lot of wedding traditions that we’ve all grown up with that are falling out of fashion.
-This includes the throwing of the wedding bouquet and garter belt, which most people won’t even miss if they don’t happen.
-Other moments that may be unnecessary are the cutting of the wedding cake, and a choreographed first date.
-I recommend when planning your reception you focus on what’s most meaningful to you, such as your toasts.
+There are a lot of wedding traditions that are falling out of fashion.
+This includes the throwing of the wedding bouquet and garter belt, which most people will not miss if they do not happen.
+Other moments that may be unnecessary include the cutting of the wedding cake and a choreographed first dance.
+When planning your reception, focus on what is most meaningful to you.
 If your family has certain traditions that mean a lot, by all means embrace them.
-But don’t feel pressure to do something just because.
+But do not feel pressure to include something just because it has always been done.
+For a deeper look at the pros and cons, see our guide to the bouquet and garter toss.

-There’s an argument to be made that the only thing guests care about as much as food is alcohol.
+There is an argument to be made that the only thing guests care about as much as food is alcohol.
 While an open bar might be expensive, forcing your guests to pay for everything is also a bad idea.
-One happy medium is when you provide wine and beer, while offering a cash bar for cocktails and mixed drinks.
-Check out how we play music at our weddings
+One happy medium is providing wine and beer while offering a cash bar for cocktails and mixed drinks.
+Whatever you choose, make sure there are plenty of non-alcoholic options available as well.

-At DJ Cutt Entertainment, we use only professional gear and strive to always have the right equipment for the right scenario, while remaining committed to offering affordable prices.
-Contact us today to learn more.
+At DJ Cutt Entertainment, we use only professional gear and strive to always have the right equipment for the right scenario, while remaining committed to affordable prices.
+We serve couples across Portland, the Oregon Coast, Hood River, Salem, and beyond.
+Contact us today to learn more about our packages and schedule a free consultation.